 - a.
 Blind QC Specimens are included in the samples received from NHANES. - b.
-Beckman Triad Custom Unassayed Chemistry Controls Levels 2 and 3 are assayed in early A.M. and if a new reagent pack is loaded, controls are assayed again.
-One level is assayed in middle of the day and both control levels are assayed after running NHANES sample. - c.
+Controls are assayed in early A.M. and if a new reagent pack is loaded, controls are assayed again.
+One level is assayed in middle of the day and both control levels are assayed after running NHANES samples. - c.
 BioRad Liquid Unassayed Multiqual Controls Levels 1 and 3 are assayed for CDC-NHANES runs to allow long term control use.
 Multiqual controls are analyzed at beginning and end of runs with CDC-NHANES samples. - d.
 Acceptable Answer: - 1) Controls must be within ±2 S.D. - 2) Refer to Quality Control Flow Chart for action decisions guidelines (See Attachment F).